Strategies to help manage interest-rate risk

 Q: How can this help create cash-flow certainty?

-JE: With hedging, you are effectively mitigating volatility by locking in either an interest rate or a nominal amount of a hedge through a specific duration of that underlying transaction.
+TL: With hedging, you are effectively mitigating volatility by locking in benchmark interest rates and reducing exposure to this metric.
 That essentially creates certainty around free cash-flow generation.
 So hedging is a prudent strategy for reducing financial market risk, and it can be an important component of a broader risk management strategy.

 Q: Why should companies optimize their risk management strategy?

-JE: Having a disciplined, targeted approach to hedging and in managing the specific funding mix for the balance sheet over time is essential.
+TL: Having a disciplined, targeted approach to hedging and in managing the financing mix for the balance sheet over time is prudent.
 You can't necessarily predict or navigate around what the debt markets will bring.
-But you can provide some certainty in terms of preservation of economic value, specifically around interest rate, risk, and volatility.
-Prudent risk managers should focus on developing an internal framework and risk management policy, independent of market conditions, which focuses on:
+However, you can provide some certainty in terms of preservation of economic value, specifically around interest-rate risk, and volatility.
+Prudent risk managers should focus on developing an internal framework and risk management policy that are independent of market conditions, which may focus on:

-Working with relationship banks to address pre-trade documentation, credit-limit capacity and regulatory requirements that are needed to implement their strategy.
+4. Working with relationship banks to address pre-trade requirements, credit capacity and regulatory requirements needed to execute their strategy.

 To learn more about our derivatives and hedging capabilities, click here.